LateAlways/SnapchatAutomator/README.md

 ### How to use it
 1. Click on the extension icon.
-2. Write your own scripts or download ones from the repo.
+2. Write your own scripts using the [Documentation](https://github.com/LateAlways/SnapchatAutomator/wiki) or download ones from the repo.
 3. Set the settings and save the script.
 4. Run the script.